-Greece, Italy and Bulgaria had the highest shares of long-term unemployment in quarter 4, 2020.
-The share was particularly striking for Greece (66.4 per cent) and, not only had it increased for the previous two quarters, but it is also considerably higher than it was in 2008 in Greece (45.9 per cent, Q1, 2008) (Eurostat online database, code lfsq_upgal).
-The lowest ratios were found in Sweden (14.5 per cent) followed by Denmark and Finland.
+Greece, Italy and Bulgaria had the highest shares of long-term unemployment in quarter 3, 2021.
+The share was particularly striking for Greece (63.9 per cent) and, not only had it increased for the previous two quarters, but it is also considerably higher than it was in 2010 in Greece (39.2 per cent, Q1, 2010) (Eurostat online database, code Ifsq_upgal).
+The lowest ratios were found in Denmark (18.7 per cent) followed by the Netherlands and Sweden.
 Thus, some countries have higher transition rates from long-term unemployment back to employment than others.

 There are groups that do relatively less well in the labour market.
-Amongst them are disabled people - for instance, in 2016 about 48.1 per cent of people with disabilities were employed in the EU compared with 73.9 per cent of people without disabilities (European Commission 2019a).
-The employment rate of non-EU nationals (aged 20 to 64) was 14.8 percentage points lower than the overall rate in 2017 (Eurostat 2018a).
+Amongst them are disabled people - for instance, in 2016 about 48.1 per cent of people with disabilities were employed in the EU compared with 73.9 per cent of people without disabilities (European Commission, 2019a).
+The employment rate of non-EU nationals (aged 20 to 64) was 14.8 percentage points lower than the overall rate in 2017 (Eurostat, 2018a).

 Both older and younger workers experience lower employment rates than other age groups (Eurostat 2018a).
 While the employment rate for older workers (age 55-64) has been increasing over time - they are still the age group with the lowest employment rate (57.1 per cent as compared with 80.6 per cent for those aged 30-54 in 2017) (Eurostat 2018a, Figure 1.4).
-As already mentioned, in the final quarter of 2020 the EU employment rate increased for all population groups, and most noticeably for people aged 60-64 (0.9pp) (compared with the same quarter of the previous year) (European Commission, 2021a).
+As already mentioned, in the third quarter of 2021 the EU employment rate increased for all population groups, and most noticeably for people aged 55-64 (2.1pp) (compared with the same quarter of the previous year) (European Commission, 2022a).
 But becoming unemployed at an older age means being more likely to remain so and to experience long-term unemployment (International Labour Organization, 2018).
-A large proportion of older workers feel that it would be difficult to find a job with a similar salary if they lost their current job - 57 per cent aged over 55 think it would be difficult, while just 30 per cent of workers under the age of 35 feel the same, a finding that underpins the argument for increased training opportunities for older workers (Eurofound 2019a).
+A large proportion of older workers feel that it would be difficult to find a job with a similar salary if they lost their current job - 57 per cent aged over 55 think it would be difficult, while just 30 per cent of workers under the age of 35 feel the same, a finding that underpins the argument for increased training opportunities for older workers (Eurofound, 2019a).